carlosgrillet/carlosgrillet/README.md

 **`One more bit in the matrix (Developer/Engineer/Gamer)`**

-I'm a bilingual Electronic Engineer, Cisco CCNA R&S certified with focus on DevOps and DevNet, cybersecurity, network automation and Linux systems administration.
-My main programming languages are Python, C, Javascript and bash.
-I've worked with Cisco and fortinet security appliance, Kali Linux, RHLE, CentOS, Ubuntu, FreeBSD, amazon linux and many more unix-based operating systems.
-I have 4 years of experience in the networking area and more than 7 years of experience in high level and low leven programming.
-I'm always learning something new, some new programming languages, new techonologies and sharing my knowledge with good vibes, leadership and good team management 😉.
+**Professional Profile**

+I am a bilingual Electronics Engineer with Cisco CCNA Routing & Switching certification, specializing in DevOps, DevNet, cybersecurity, network automation, and Linux systems administration.

+My expertise includes:
+- **Programming Languages**: Python, C, JavaScript, Bash
+- **Networking & Security**: Cisco and Fortinet security appliances, with hands-on experience in network design, implementation, and troubleshooting.
+- **Operating Systems**: Extensive experience with Unix-based systems including Kali Linux, RHEL, CentOS, Ubuntu, FreeBSD, Amazon Linux, and others.
+- **Automation & Cybersecurity**: Proficient in network automation tools and cybersecurity best practices to enhance system efficiency and security.

+With over 4 years of experience in networking, automation and more than 7 years in both high-level and low-level programming, I bring a strong technical foundation and a commitment to continuous learning.
+I am always eager to explore new technologies, programming languages, and methodologies while fostering a collaborative environment through leadership, effective team management, and a positive attitude.

+---

+This version highlights your skills and experiences in a structured and professional manner while maintaining a tone of enthusiasm and dedication. 😉.

    <p align="left">
       <a href="https://github.com/carlosgrillet?tab=followers">